 Originally called "Chubby and the Turnpikes," the Tavares brothers spent the late '60s and early '70s in their native New England covering tunes of R&B greats at various clubs, while trying to land a record deal.
-They finally scored a contract with Capitol Records' then-new black music division and released their first single, "Check It Out," in 1973.
+They finally scored a contract with Capitol Records' fledgling black music division and released their first single, "Check It Out," in 1973 (the original version of which had a sixth brother, Victor Tavares, singing lead).
 It soared to the top 10 on the R&B charts and became the group's first top 40 pop hit.
 It also became the centerpiece for the their Johnny Bristol-produced debut album, an excellent example of early '70s Soul that also featured the hit "The Sound That Lonely Makes."
 The Check It Out LP gave the first glimpse of tight brotherly harmonies and alternating lead vocals that would become the Tavares trademark sound.

 Capitol teamed the group next with Dennis Lambert and Brian Potter, hot producers/writers who were coming off the hugely successful Keeper of the Castle album for the Four Tops.
 They led Tavares through two successful LPs, Hard Core Poetry and In The City, and the group's first #1 R&B hit (a cover of Hall & Oates' "She's Gone") and first top 10 pop hit ("It Only Takes A Minute").
 While a number of other groups were covering similar stylistic territory at the time, the wonderfully tight harmonies and consistently solid song selection set Tavares apart.

 Interestingly, it was at disco's peak in 1979 that the brothers took a counter-industry turn, releasing the ballad-drenched Madam Butterfly LP.
-Produced by Philly veteran Bobby Martin, this disc highlighted the group's Soul foundation, especially on the hit "Never Had A Love Like This Before" and three Sam Dees' ballads (including the incredible "Let Me Heal The Bruises").
-Tavares then teamed with pop producers Bobby Colomby and David Foster for Supercharged, a solid but underappreciated disc that spawned a minor hit with "Bad Times."
+Produced by Philly veteran Bobby Martin, this disc highlighted the group's soul foundation, especially on the hit "Never Had A Love Like This Before" and three Sam Dees' ballads (including the incredible "Let Me Heal The Bruises").
+Tavares then teamed with Bobby Colomby and future superproducer David Foster for Supercharged, a solid but underappreciated disc that spawned a minor hit with "Bad Times."

 Unfortunately, as 1980 arrived, the music industry focused its efforts on self-contained funk bands, and traditional "producer's" soul groups such as the Spinners, the Stylistics and the Temptations were having trouble getting promotion and airplay.
 This industry tide change led Capitol Records to lessen its promotional focus on Tavares.
 The timing of this decision was ironic, as the Tavares brothers arguably found their sound as writers and arrangers in 1980 with Love Uprising, a wonderful, airy album that was perhaps their most pleasing and personal disc, but which fell flat on the charts.
 Their next LP, Loveline (featuring the songs of a promising young writer named Kashif), met a similar fate.

-Faced with Capitol's neglect, the brothers went in search of a new label, and in 1982 found a temporary home in RCA's young black music division.
+Faced with growing indifference at Capitol, the brothers went in search of a new label, and in 1982 found a temporary home in RCA's young black music division.
 They released two albums for RCA, New Directions and Words and Music, which featured the Grammy-nominated "Penny For Your Thoughts" and their final R&B hit, "Deeper In Love," but the albums were overall an artistic step down from the group's highest moments.

-The remaining four brothers continued to tour internationally and in 1994 released Check It Out, a CD of newly recorded versions of their past hits, on Canadian label Unidisc.
+The remaining four brothers (occasionally with older brother Victor in the fold) continued to tour internationally and in 1994 released Check It Out, a CD of newly recorded versions of their past hits, on Canadian label Unidisc.
 The album found the brothers in fine voice, but the instrumentation and production quality were low-budget.
 Brother Tiny later left the group and the remaining three continue to tour regularly, appearing in disco revival shows around the world with acts like Gloria Gaynor and KC and the Sunshine Band.
 Tiny rejoined the group in 2009.

 There are a few Tavares compilations currently available, the best of which are the two disc Anthology and the single disc Capitol Gold: The Best of Tavares.
 Also a number of their albums are available as import CDs.